h3rb/ZeroTypes/README.md

 Part of the Lost Astronaut Studios Game Creation Framework in use by http://lostastronaut.com

 __ZeroTypes Library__ is a personal helper library written for Visual C++ which performs rudimentary and important initialization of C-types (POD or plain-old data types) for Win32 and x64 systems.
-It has been in development since 2007.
+It has been in development under the name ZeroTypes since 2007.
 I wrote it to make my life easier.
 It has, and now for the first time in 2017 it can make *your* life easier *too* -- AS SEEN ON http://HANDMADE.NETWORK

-I've been adding things to this library since 2006, but some of the functions harken back to 1993 when I first started writing C code.
+I've been adding things to the informal predecessor of this library since 2006, but some of the functions harken back to 1992 when I first started writing C code.
 All in one place.
 Very helpful for newcomers who want to start a big project in C++, or for old-timers who want to have a nicer day of C++ coding.

 ZeroTypes saves you the trouble of initializing types in the class constructor, provides useful insight into what you would need to, say, compare strings by using operator overloads, and implements two distinct pointer handlers (Zero-Pointer and Zero-Disposable-Pointer).